tarakanbg/ptd.vateud.net/README.md

 sign up is not possible, password reset tool is provided.
 Passwords are stored as a random-salted SHA1 hash.
 No sensitive data is stored in plain text.

+### User roles
+Users can have __one or many__ backend roles.
+The role determines the set of permissions a user has.
+The currently existing roles are:

+* __Admin__: has full management access to the entire backend and all data types and records
+* __Examiner__: has read only access to the all data types.
+Has full management access to the "Examination" records.
+Can update existing pilot records for non-upgraded pilots.
+* __Instructor__: has read only access to the all data types.
+Has full management access to the "Trainings" records.
+Can update existing pilot records for non-upgraded pilots.

+A user __without any defined role__ has read-only access to the entire backend.

+Note: It's perfectly possible to combine several roles to one user, so for example a single user can be both an instructor and an examiner, which would grant him the combined privileges of both these roles.

 ### Dashboard
 The dashboard is the starting place for admins and managers and lists a summary of all currently existing record types.
 The navigation menu on the left allows switching between the available record types.